Written by: Barbora Choi on Thu Apr 03

 A “standard” gold bar weighs approximately 400 troy ounces (12 kg) and has a minimum fineness of 995 parts per 1,000 pure gold (99.5% purity).

-Credits: Of course, "my" quote was inspired by Hamlet, Act III, Scene I (To be, or not to be) by William Shakespeare.
+Of course, "my" quote was inspired by Hamlet, Act III, Scene I (To be, or not to be) by William Shakespeare.

 This post is based on information from an article published in the Financial Times on March 14th, 2025/ Copyright Leslie Hook and on SRF radio news.